 Since the search space must remain independent of the representation of the graph, it can only depend on some properties that are common to all its representations.
 Such a property is called a topological invariant.
-The only invariant used so far is whether there exists a vertex whose outgoing edges are not all coplanar, but many other invariants exist, such as the three used by TOPOS [12].
+The only invariant used so far is whether there exists a vertex whose outgoing edges are not all coplanar, but many other invariants exist, such as the three used by ToposPro [13].
 These properties can be used to considerably reduce the search space by separating vertices according to them.

 The core idea of vertex categorisation consists in trying to separate vertices into as many categories as possible, each of these categories being identifiable independently of the representation of the graph.
-For instance, in this work, vertices are separated according to their coordination sequence, so that two vertices are in the same category if and only if they share the same coordination sequence.
+For instance, in this work, vertices are separated according to their coordination sequence (the number of vertices at distance k from the vertex of interest with k = 1, 2, ..., see Introduction), so that two vertices are in the same category if and only if they share the same coordination sequence up to distance 10.

 Vertex categories are then sorted by the total number of outgoing edges from vertices in that category and, in case of equality, by the invariant they were defined from.
-For example, ties are broken in our case by lexicographically sorting according to the coordination sequences.
+For example, in our case, ties are broken by lexicographically sorting according to the coordination sequences.